 - Socializing Florida’s property insurance system by making the state-run Citizens Property Insurance Corporation a “public option” for people to choose instead of private coverage.
 This not only violates every free market principle, but it also places the state one hurricane away from bankruptcy because Crist also forced Citizens to lower its rates artificially and against all tenets of actuarial soundness.
 If Citizens goes broke, Florida taxpayers will have to bail it out.
 But this doesn’t matter to a politician who never sticks around for more than one term.

 - Restoring felons voting rights, which dramatically increased Democrat voters in swing-state Florida.

-- Pulling RPOF funding from the campaign to ban Same-Sex Marriage after he signed the petition supporting the same-sex marriage ban amendmen
+- Pulling RPOF funding from the campaign to ban Same-Sex Marriage after he signed the petition supporting the same-sex marriage ban amendment.

-- Campaigning against gambling expansion, yet expanded gambling dramatically.
-I’m not debating the merits of gambling, but rather exposing and condemning yet another one of Crist’s lies.
+- Campaigning against gambling expansion, yet expanding gambling dramatically.
+I’m not debating the merits of gambling, but rather exposing and condemning yet another one of Crist’s lies and flip-flops.

 - Sucking up to leftist enviros like Sheryl Crow, Robert Kennedy and Castro sympathizer actor Robert Redford to Advance their leftwing global warming hysteria; Publicly crediting Al Gore and his discredited movie with raising his own global warming awareness; implementing through executive order California-style emissions standards and a Cap-and-Trade scheme that will only serve to exacerbate Florida’s economic problems.
 All this made him the Trotskyite Left’s favorite pet Republican, but then he backstabbed even them in an attempt to fool Republican primary voters with short memory spans.